mike-north/ember-octane-workshop/notes/13-creating-templates-and-routes.md

 +   });
 ```

-And finally, add a test for another new route that we added, `channel`, which is a child route of `team` route.
+And finally, add a test for another new route that we added, `channel`, which is a child route of the `team` route.
-For `channel` (child) route, corresponding test file should be defined at [`tests/unit/routes/teams/team/channel-test.js`](../tests/unit/routes/teams/team/channel-test.js):
+For the `channel` (child) route, the corresponding test file should be defined at [`tests/unit/routes/teams/team/channel-test.js`](../tests/unit/routes/teams/team/channel-test.js):

 ```diff
 +   import { module, test } from 'qunit';